eger-geger/Selenium.HtmlElements.Net/README.md

 ## Alternative wait syntax ##

 While writing selenium tests you'll often found your self waiting until something happens in browser.
-It could be slow loading page, dialog which takes few seconds to show up or hide, background proccess which must finish until test can proceed.
+It could be slow loading page, dialog which takes few seconds to show up or hide, background process which must finish until test can proceed.
 The simple way is to stop thread for few seconds.
 Reliable way is to use _WebDriverWait_ or _DefaultWait_ classes being part of selenium webdriver library.
-The convinient way is to use extension methods provided by current library.
+The convenient way is to use extension methods provided by current library.
 Just take a look on few examples below.

 ```C#
 /* assuming there is a highly dynamic login button which takes some time to load */

 [FindsBy(How = How.CssSelector, Using = "#login")]